-Mama June Likes To Walk Around Naked, How Jennifer & Sugar Bear Met, & More From ‘The Confrontation’
+Mama June Likes To Walk Around Naked, How Jennifer And Sugar Bear Met, And More From ‘The Confrontation’

 Sugar Bear hasn’t had much time for his daughter

 Honey Boo Boo told Judge Toler that she would like for her dad to be more involved in her life.

 “He found Jennifer and he didn’t come and see me anymore,” she said.

 “He was just gone.
 He would text, like, maybe once every three weeks.”